Willoughby, Ohio: Education

-Two public high schools are located in Willoughby: Willoughby South High School and Willoughby-Eastlake Technical Center, both of which are a part of the Willoughby-Eastlake School District.
-Students in the ninth through twelfth grades are enrolled at Willoughby South High School, which opened its doors at its present location in 2019.
+Willoughby is served by the Willoughby-Eastlake School District.
+Two public high schools are located in Willoughby, Willoughby South High School and Willoughby-Eastlake Technical Center.

+In 2017, the Willoughby South High School dropped its "Rebel" mascot—a man dressed in a gray Confederate military outfit—but kept the "Rebel" nickname.

+South High School, which opened its doors at its present location in 2019.
 Previously, Willoughby South High School and current rival Eastlake North High were housed in the same building called Union High, but following the division, the then-abandoned Union High became the location of Willoughby Junior High School until 1972.
 It then housed the Willoughby-Eastlake Technical Center, located in downtown Willoughby.

 In 2011, the proposed Five-Year Facilities Plan would add 2 new buildings to the district, a new Longfellow Elementary, a new Eastlake North High School, renovate Willoughby South High School, add a new school to the building as well as move Willoughby Middle School to the previous building.
 Construction for these buildings began in Fall 2016 and ended Fall 2019.
 The demolition of the old Willoughby Middle, Longfellow Elementary, and North High School began and ended Summer 2019.